 Digital transformation has significantly impacted the customer experience, transforming customer expectations when purchasing products or services.
 Biometrics has become a key technology to improve customer journeys, delivering convenience to users and letting them be identified and verified quickly and securely.
+But what is biometris?
+Biometrics is a technology that uses unique physical features of individuals to accurately verify and authenticate them.

 The banking industry pioneered biometric identification in its processes when needing a tool to verify the customers’ identity remotely and, at the same time, ensure regulatory compliance.
 Other industries follow banks’ path, such as insurance and gaming, as they realise the biometrics advantages as an authentication method.